 The City of Charleston is collaborating with Clemson Extension and a group of eager volunteers willing to install new rain gardens and rain barrels at their properties.
 The project will track data on the gallons of rainwater the new systems capture and ultimately divert from the City's central stormwater drainage system.
 The data will be available for others to learn from.

 "Amsterdam's motto is 'Every Drop Counts', and they believe small individual actions incrementally add up to have a collective community-wide impact that better manages flooding and water quality."

-Two neighborhoods stepped up to pilot in their specific areas in masses.
-Special thanks to Old Windermere and Riverland Terrace, and the many other volunteers who are excited and committed to being part of a community-wide solution!
+One neighborhood stepped up to pilot the program in their specific area using a massing approach.
+Special thanks to Old Windermere, and the many other volunteers who are excited and committed to being part of a community-wide solution!